BruceEckel/scripts/Coming_out.md

 **ADAM:** What would you say if I was?

-**OLIVER:** I'd say we're all gonna die.
-I'd say it's Skynet and Terminator and every nightmare scenario rolled into one ...
+**OLIVER:** I'd say it's Skynet and Terminator and every nightmare scenario rolled into one ...

 **ADAM:** What if I told you it spent most of its time trying to help people with their homework and writing poetry?